parkingvarsson/HaploidSpruceMap/README.md

 # HaploidSpruceMap

-Scripts for the haploid map of Norway spruce (Picea abies).
+Data analyses scripts used for creating a haploid genetic map for Norway spruce (Picea abies).